 - When to register students for AEAS testing

 - How to register students for AEAS testing

 - What is included in the AEAS test

 - Timelines for receiving students AEAS Reports

 - Understanding the AEAS Report

 AEAS does not have formal agreements with education agents except where they are acting as AEAS Test Centres.

 AEAS has close relationships with many Australian schools and supports their international marketing and promotion through the annual AEAS Australian Schools Exhibition Program.

 AEAS can provide a briefing to counselling staff at education agents’ offices in many countries by arrangement.
 Please contact Tracey O’Halloran, Managing Director at firstname.lastname@example.org for further information.

-AEAS information is available in many languages including English, Chinese, Vietnamese, Korean, Thai, Japanese and Indonesian.
+AEAS information is available in many languages including English, Chinese, Vietnamese, Korean, Thai, Japanese, Indonesian, Khmer, Farsi, Burmese.
 Information can be provided in other languages by arrangement.